AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 The age groups available are: *child*, *adult*, *elderly*;
 alternatively you can specify the exact age.
 The genders available are: *male*, *female*.
+This informations are held by the {{%api package=model.implementations.properties class=Human %}} property and used by the {{%api package=model.implementations.nodes class=HeterogenousPedestrian %}} property

 {{< code path="src/test/resources/website-snippets/heterogeneous-pedestrian.yml" >}}

 ## Cognitive Pedestrian
-Cognitive pedestrians are heterogeneous pedestrians with cognitive capabilities.
+Cognitive pedestrians are heterogeneous pedestrians with cognitive capabilities given by a {{%api package=model.interfaces.properties class=CognitiveProperty %}}.
 They have an emotional state and are able to influence and be influenced by others with the same capabilities.
-As an example, cognitive pedestrians can perceive fear via social contagion (e.g. seeing other people fleeing may cause them flee as well despite they haven't directly seen the danger).
+As an example, cognitive pedestrians can perceive fear via social contagion
+(e.g. seeing other people fleeing may cause them flee as well despite they haven't directly seen the danger).
+To express how a cognitive pedestrians moves, based on it's emotional state, also attach the {{%api package=model.implementations.nodes class=CognitivePedestrian %}} property

 {{< code path="src/test/resources/website-snippets/cognitive-pedestrian.yml" >}}